Finite-time singularity formations for the Landau-Lifshitz-Gilbert equation in dimension two: Introduction and main results

-For LLG, in the case $\mathcal{M}=\RR^3, a>0$, Alouges and Soyeur \cite{92Alouges} proved the existence of weak solutions for \eqref{LLG-eq-M} and constructed infinitely many weak solutions.
-The existence for the weak solution to LLG has been established by Guo and Hong \cite[Theorem 4.2]{93BolingMinchunCVPDE} when $\mathcal{M}$ is a closed Riemannian manifold with $m\geq3$, while for the case that $\mathcal{M}$ is a closed Riemannian surface, the weak solution was shown to be unique and regular except for at most finitely many points \cite[Theorem 3.13]{93BolingMinchunCVPDE}.
-When $\mathcal{M}=\RR^2$ and the target manifold is a smooth closed surface embedded in $\RR^3$, approximation by discretization was used in \cite{05KoJoy} to construct a solution of LLG which is smooth away from a two-dimensional locally finite Hausdorff measure.
 In general, one cannot expect good partial regularity results for weak solutions in the higher dimensional case $m\geq 3$ without further regularity or energy minimizing assumptions.
-See the famous example by Rivi\`ere \cite{Tristan95}, where weakly harmonic maps from the ball $B^3\subset \RR^3$ into $S^2$ were constructed for which the singular set Sing $u$ is the closed ball $\overline {B^3}$, and this result can be generalized to higher dimensions.
-In a similar spirit to the existence results for partially regular solution for HMF in higher dimensions of Chen and Struwe \cite{89ChenStruwe}, Melcher \cite{Melcher05} proved that for $\mathcal{M}=\R^m$ ($m=3$) there exists a global weak solution whose singular set has finite 3-dimensional parabolic Hausdorff measure.
+In fact, Rivi\`ere \cite{Tristan95} constructed weakly harmonic maps from the ball $B^3\subset \RR^3$ into $S^2$ for which the singular set is the entire closed ball $\overline {B^3}$, and this result can be generalized to higher dimensions.
+Note that harmonic maps also solve LLG.
+In a similar spirit to Chen-Struwe \cite{89ChenStruwe} for higher dimensional HMF, Melcher \cite{Melcher05} proved that for $\mathcal{M}=\R^m$ with $m=3$ there exists a global weak solution to LLG whose singular set has finite 3-dimensional parabolic Hausdorff measure.
 Later, this result was generalized to $m\le 4$ by Wang \cite{Changyou06}.
-With the additional stability assumption for the weak solution, for $m\le 4$, Moser \cite{moser02partial} proved better estimate for the singular set.
+With the additional stability assumption for the weak solution, for $m\le 4$, Moser \cite{moser02partial} proved a better estimate for the singular set.
 The partial regularity of LLG \eqref{LLG-eq-M} for $m\ge 5$ still remains open.

-For $\mathcal{M}=\RR^m$, the global existence, uniqueness and decay properties for the solution of \eqref{LLG-eq-M} were established by Melcher \cite{C-Melcher12} for $m\ge 3$ with initial data $u_0$ close to a fixed point in $S^2$ in the $L^m$ norm.
-Lin, Lai and Wang \cite{15-Changyou} generalized the result to Morrey space and $m\ge 2$.
-For $u_0$ away from a fixed point in $S^2$ with BMO semi-norm sufficiently small, Guti\'errez and de Laire \cite{19-Susana-Andre} proved the global existence, uniqueness and regularity results for LLG.
+For $\mathcal{M}=\RR^m$, the global existence, uniqueness, and decay properties for the solution of \eqref{LLG-eq-M} were established by Melcher \cite{C-Melcher12} for $m\ge 3$ with initial data $u_0$ close to a fixed point in $S^2$ in the $L^m$ norm.
+Lin, Lai, and Wang \cite{15-Changyou} generalized the result to Morrey space and $m\ge 2$.
+For $u_0$ away from a fixed point in $S^2$ with BMO semi-norm sufficiently small, Guti\'errez and de Laire \cite{19-Susana-Andre} proved the global existence, uniqueness, and regularity results for LLG.
+We refer to a recent survey \cite{LLGsurvey} by de Laire for current developments on LLG.